Churches are full of well-intentioned, good-hearted people.

-If people don’t feel like their kids are safe at church, they’re not going to come to your church.
+If members don’t feel like their kids are safe at church, they’re not going to come to your church.

 This is a vital component to creating a church check-in station.

-Make sure that you have printable child security tag stickers that you can place on children when they check in so that only the parent with the receipt can pick up their child.
+Be sure that you have printable child stickers that you can place on children when they check in so that only the parent with the receipt can pick up their child.

-Make sure that nobody works with children who doesn’t undergo an in-depth background check to ensure that they are trustworthy and aren’t withholding any relevant personal information from the church.
+Be sure that nobody works with children who hasn't undergone an in-depth background check to ensure that they are trustworthy and aren’t withholding any relevant personal information from the church.

-When people think of church safety and security issues, they often think of shootings, protests, and fires.
-But there are common issues over which the church safety and security team should take ownership that does not seem urgent, but are very serious.
+When people think of issues, they often think of shootings, protests, and fires.
+But there are common issues over which the church team should take ownership that does not seem urgent, but are very serious.

-Three primary examples of these commonly overlooked safety and security issues are:
+Three primary examples of these commonly overlooked issues are:

-If one member has an order of protection against another member, it falls on the security team to manage that situation and communicate with the appropriate parties to ensure that nothing unlawful occurs.
-Taking these measures is a way of deescalating an unfortunate situation and ensuring member safety.
+If a member has an order of protection against another member, it falls on the security team to manage that situation and communicate with the appropriate parties to ensure that nothing unlawful occurs.
+Taking these measures is a way of de-escalating an unfortunate situation and ensuring member safety.

 Mental health issues are increasingly common, which can sometimes cause harassment, inclination toward violence, or self-harm.
 The church safety and security team should take a proactive role in partnering with the pastoral staff to help those with mental health issues to access the help they need, as well as deter those with these issues from causing any harm in the church.

-It’s easy for church leaders to think that they are not involving the security team in potential incident cases is better for the church.
+It’s easy for church leaders to think that not involving security team members in potential incident cases is better for the church

 It is not.

-Police-trained church security staff are often the best people to be involved in a situation, make contact with those involved in incidents, and discretely track incident data.
+Police-trained church security staff are often the best people to be involved in a situation, make contact with those involved in incidents, and discreetly track incident data.